Pun Dictionary: D Entries

 "I refuse to obey that French 'No Smoking' sign," fumed Tom defensively.

-Defensive (Tom Swifty)
+Defensive (Tom Swifties)

 "But I thought forts were a good idea," whined Tom defensively.

-Degree (Tom Swifty)
+Degree (Tom Swifties)

 "I have a B.A. in social work," said Tom with a degree of concern.